ELGAS Knowledge Hub

 These are generalised recommendations.
 You should consult the manufacturers’ sizing guides to make a final decision.

-When buying a gas heater you need to make sure it is the right fuel type, is the right size for your space, and has a good star rating for energy efficiency.
+When buying an LPG heater (LPG gas heater) you need to make sure it is the right fuel type, is the right size for your space, and has a good star rating for energy efficiency.

-Compare options and make sure you get the best choice for your home, in that it will not only heat the area intended but also do it cost efficiently.
+Compare gas heater options and make sure you get the best choice for your home, in that it will not only heat the area intended but also do it cost efficiently.

 What Size Natural Gas or LPG Gas Heater Do I Need?

-Finding the right LPG/LNG gas heater size for your needs will help keep your room warm without breaking the bank or hurting your energy bill.
+Finding the right LPG heater (LPG gas heater)/NG gas heater size for your needs will help keep your room warm without breaking the bank or hurting your energy bill.

 • The volume of the area to be heated, including the ceiling height.